vboctor/disposable_email_checker/readme.md

 a great flexibility for each application to block the cases that doesn't work for its domain.

+## Goals

+This project started with offering a php library, but in v2, it has been refactored to separate the domain lists from the code.
+This enables the following scenarios:

+- Providing implementations in multiple languages that consumes such data files.
+- Enable apps to easily embed these data files and consume them directly.
+- Simplify the process of updating the list to add more domains.

 ## Categories of disposable address